 These days it’s easy to fall into the trap of playing the short game.
 Our culture is geared toward it.
 With our devices, we’re developing the attention span of a gnat.
 We swipe and scroll.
 We get fidgety with a few seconds of down-time.
 The power of the long game is astonishing, but the short game is alluring.
 Now more than ever we need to reorient our life and work to the long game.

-“The future whispers while the present shouts.”
-Al Gore, former U.S. Vice President One of the great scourges of our age is “short-termism.”
+“The future whispers while the present shouts.”-Al Gore, former U.S. Vice President One of the great scourges of our age is “short-termism.”
 A staggering 78 percent of the managers surveyed in a large-scale study of CFOs and CEOs admit to sacrificing long-term value to achieve smoother earnings.
-In July 2011, former Federal Deposit Insurance Corporation … Read more
+In July 2011, former Federal Deposit Insurance Corporation (FDIC) … Read more